brevitech/sosint/readme.md

 # N8RA
 ### Aggregated Strategic OSINT Platform

 > N8RA is our aggregated strategic osint platform, purpose-built to deliver real-time situational awareness across active conflict theaters.
-Our inaugural deployment focuses on the US-Iran theater, architected with the same rigor and design philosophy behind our WorldMonitor project.
+Our inaugural deployment focuses on the US-Iran theater, architected with the same rigor and design philosophy behind the WorldMonitor project.

 ---